planetary-social/scuttlego/README.md

 ### Planned in the near future

 - Connection manager (dynamic discovery of pubs from feeds)
-- Handling blob wants recevied from remote peers
+- Handling blob wants received from remote peers
 - Cleaning up old blobs and messages

 ### Planned